GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 So, you've chosen for the batch inferencing path.
 We're going to use Vertex AI Batch Predictions to get predictions for data in a BigQuery table.
 First, go ahead and create a new table with at most 10K rows that's going to be used for generating the predictions.
 Once the table is created, create a new Batch Prediction job with that table as the input and another BigQuery table as the output, using the previously created model.
 Choose a small machine type and 2 compute nodes.
 Don't turn on Model Monitoring yet as that's for the next challenge.

 > **Note**
-> The batch inferencing will take roughly ~25 minutes, most of that is the overhead of starting the cluster, so increasing the number of instances won't help with the small table we're using.
+> The batch inferencing will take roughly ~15 minutes, most of that is the overhead of starting the cluster, so increasing the number of instances won't help with the small table we're using.

 ### Success Criteria

 1. There's a properly structured input table in BigQuery with 10K rows
 2. There's a succesful Batch Prediction job
 3. There are predictions in a new BigQuery table
+4. No code change is needed for this challenge

 ### Tips